apurvanandan1997/usb_plug_mod_ber/README.md

   - [Xilinx ISE Design Suite 14.7] [ise] (only for Virtex-5)

-> Note: Makefiles are configured for default installation directories of above software tools
+> Note: Makefiles are configured for default installation directories of above software tools.
+Make sure the environment variables in .bashrc are properly set up (Refer to respective software installation guides).

 Additionally, a proprietary usb driver FTDI D3XX would be required to interface with the FTDI FT601Q chip.
 These driver libraries have been pushed in this repository itself.
 ```
+$ cd FTD3XX/
 $ sudo rm /usr/lib/libftd3xx.so
 $ sudo cp libftd3xx.so /usr/lib/
 $ sudo cp libftd3xx.so.0.5.21 /usr/lib/